PDXChinese/pdxchinese.github.io/_pages/mentalhealth.md

 ### More Programs from OCC under COVID-19 Grants

 [Weekly Talk on Mental Health](http://pdxchinese.org/weeklytalk/)
+We will host weekly talks on mental health by inviting professionals in the field till end of 2020.

 [Request for Paid Visits (before 12/30/2020) to Mental Health Providers](mailto:info@pdxchinese.org?subject=Request for Visits)
+For office visits only and possible outpatient treatments depending on cost.
+You are encouraged to get the cost estimate first and contact us for securing the funding.
+However, contacting us is not required.

 [Assistance Programs](http://OCCResponse.org)
+Some funding is available specifically for the families suffered from mental health issues.
+Other funding is also available to the families who feel the impact from COVID-19.

 ### Useful Information